vibinabraham89/GITHUB_copilot/repo_analyzer_final.md

 ---

-Finally, create the file: docs/ARCHITECTURE_MEMORY.md
+Finally, generate the complete content for docs/ARCHITECTURE_MEMORY.md.

-⚠️ IMPORTANT — Output Size Control:
+⚠️ IMPORTANT:
+- Do NOT attempt to write to a file
+- Output the content directly in chat
-If the output is large, generate the file in multiple parts.
+- If the output is large, generate it in multiple parts

-- Generate sections incrementally (e.g. sections 1–4, then 5–8, etc.)
+- Clearly label each part (e.g. PART 1, PART 2, etc.)
 - Wait for confirmation before continuing to the next part

-- Do NOT attempt to generate the entire file in a single response if it is large
+I will manually copy and save it into docs/ARCHITECTURE_MEMORY.md

 Use the structure defined in the OUTPUT STRUCTURE section below.
 ```